TEETH CLEANING IN HOUSTON, TX

 - Taking and processing X-Rays

-- Removing build-up plaque and tartar from teeth
+- Removing plaque build-up and tartar from teeth

 - Removing stains from teeth

-- Applying fluorides and sealants on teeth
+- Applying fluorides and sealants

 - Providing education and advice to patients about their dental health, including how to improve their brushing and flossing techniques